dev-ai-lab/bank-docs/README.md

 - We use `hasRole` instead of `authenticated` in `ServerHttpSecurity` configuration
 - We create the Role in Auth server (i.e KeyCloak)
 - Go to Realm Roles --> Create role --> create ACCOUNTS, CARDS and LOANS roles
-- Go to the client --> Service accounts roles tab --> Assign roles.
+- Go to the client --> Service account roles tab --> Assign roles.
 In access-token:

 ```
   "realm_access": {